Get all vaccines on time.

 The DTaP-IPV vaccine is the best way to protect your child against diphtheria, tetanus, pertussis, and polio, which are serious and sometimes fatal diseases.

 When you get your child immunized, you help protect others as well.

 What are the possible reactions after the vaccine?

 Vaccines are very safe.
 It is safer to get the vaccine than to get the disease.

 Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
-Some children may have a fever, or experience crankiness, drowsiness, or a loss of appetite.
+Some children may have a fever, or experience crankiness, drowsiness, loss of appetite, vomiting and diarrhea.
 These reactions are mild and generally last 1 to 2 days.
 Large areas of redness and swelling may be present but these generally do not interfere with normal activity.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.